 Guidelines and Procedures

-PARENTS AND STUDENTS: PLEASE READ THROUGH THE STUDENT-PARENT HANDBOOK IN ITS ENTIRETY PRIOR TO ARRIVAL.
-The handbook can be found on this web page: Student-Parent Handbook
+PARENTS AND STUDENTS: PLEASE READ THROUGH THE STUDENT-PARENT HANDBOOK IN ITS ENTIRETY PRIOR TO ARRIVAL (latest update before May 1).
+The latest version of the handbook can be found on this web page: Student-Parent Handbook

 Parent and Student contact is through the Residential Governor's School offices.
 Please do not contact other campus offices or entities.